Acción Emprendedora: Awards

-To measure its effects, Acción Emprendedora has implemented a database system, innovative methodologies, rigorous monitoring.
-Thus, it is possible to accurately measure how many jobs are generated by the model implemented, the cost per additional job, and what sales growth the micro enterprises supported; increases in their income, the percentage completion, among others.

 Learning centers

 AE currently has 6 entrepreneurial centers in Chile located in Santiago, Valparaíso, Concepción, Antofagasta, San Pedro de Atacama, and Coronel.

 Additionally, AE has continued expansion into neighboring countries including Guatemala, where AE had to close due to political instability and Peru, where it is still active today.
 Future plans include opening a learning center in Durham, NC, because AE finished as a finalist in the Duke University Start-Up Challenge.
 Other plans include sharing the AE model in Ecuador.